Justin Quiles: 2016–2017: La Promesa and future

 On July 29, 2016, Quiles released his second studio album, La Promesa (The Promise), which is how he is sometimes referred to.
 The album debuted on the Billboard charts as the #1 Latin Rhythm Album and #2 Latin Album overall.
 The main hit song on that album is "Si Ella Quisiera", which also got a remix by Yandel & Gadiel.
 The song peaked at number 8 on the Billboard Tropical Songs chart and number 20 on the Billboard Latin Pop Songs chart and was certified Platinum in Spain.

 Prior to releasing La Promesa, Quiles had released the mixtape Imperio Nazza: Justin Quiles Edition, produced by duo Musicólogo y Menes.
 Prior to that, he had been featured on their album Orion, which produced his song, "Si El Mundo Se Acabara".
 That same year, he also released the EP JQ Miliano, his alter ego, which featured the songs "Culpable", "Ella Baila" (and a remix featuring Messiah).

 In 2017, Quiles released the song "Crecia" ft.
 Bad Bunny & Almighty in the new genre of Latin Trap.
 He also released the songs "Cuestion De Tiempo" ft.
 Jory Boy and "Tu Pollo" ft.
 Sech, and was featured along with Fuego on "Baila Toma" by Osmani Garcia and "Todo Cambio", by Becky G. In July 2017, he opened Premios Juventud with a performance of the song "Egoista".
 The song peaked at 18th on the Billboard Latin Pop Songs chart and 25th on the Billboard Latin Airplay chart.

+Personal life

+Quiles endorsed Donald Trump's 2024 presidential campaign, speaking at a campaign rally in August 2024.